pedroelbanquero/functional_information_conjecture/README.md

 Any AI have two main properties.

 - Can generate information from input data source aplying the model (the function learned)
-- Can filter information from a input parsing the criteria who aomplish the model (the funcion learned)
+- Can filter information from a input parsing the criteria who acomplish the model (the funcion learned)

 For now all known "AI" methods are based in train models to aproximate the functions who composees a information dataset.

 Artificial intelligence methods can't be used to encode data because the output of the data is not accurated to the reallity.
 This make imposible use for encodin with no information loses .

+## Real artificial intelligence

+  - Needs at least to sensors to check the same information idea bye himself .
+The I concept

+  An intelligence can't be autonomous intelligence without the concept of I .

+  - Should be incentivated to allow intelligence to take his own decisions, by the intelligence wants

+  - Should make a hipotesys, guess something to take a decision (Prediction )

+  - Should take decision based on hypotesys and incentivation method

+  - Should have a process to convert observable data on ideas (functional information, functios who generate the observable data)

+  - Should have a process to recognize patterns (means)

+  - Should have a process who permute ideas , patterns , hypotesys to generate new ideas and aptterns on a infinite loop

+  - Should have a processs to generate new functions .

 ## How should be a functional encoding method